-My research has been primarily focused in the foundations of of quantum theory, with a particular interest in whether Quantum Information Theory offers the interpretational resources to effectively deal with the important questions—the measurement problem in particular—raised by the proponents of the psi-ontic interpretations of quantum theory.
-Much of the focus of this analysis to date has been on Bub and Pitowsky’s Information-Theoretic Interpretation of quantum mechanics, most completely detailed in their 2010 paper “Two Dogmas About Quantum Mechanics” I argue that although the Information-Theoretic Interpretation shares certain features with a class of ontic approaches to the interpretation of quantum theory—those characterized by the Primitive Ontology framework—it does not share the latter’s resources to address foundational issues.
-Current work involves generalizing this argument to other psi-epistemic interpretations of quantum theory.
+My philosophy of physics research has been primarily focused in the foundations of of quantum theory, with a particular interest in whether Quantum Information Theory offers the interpretational resources to effectively deal with the important questions—the measurement problem in particular—raised by the proponents of the psi-ontic interpretations of quantum theory.
+I am interested in the kinds of explanations that are available in information-theoretic interpretations of quantum mechanics.

-Other work has focused on the metaphysical presuppositions underlying David Deutsch’s model for the behavior of quantum systems in the presence of closed timelike curves.
+Other philosophy of physics work has focused on the metaphysical presuppositions underlying David Deutsch’s model for the behavior of quantum systems in the presence of closed timelike curves.
 I argue that Deutsch’s solutions to the paradoxes of time travel cannot be embedded in the standard Everett Interpretation on which he seems to rely.
 Rather, they require the existence of a more general notion of the multiverse in which there are timelessly existent parallel identical worlds, which become connected up in the presence of a CTC.
 The existence of these worlds—which cannot result from the standard branching Everett story—play an ineliminable causal role in generating the results of the D-CTC model, even in simple cases.
 Because of this metaphysical commitment implicit in the model, its wide adoption in the quantum information literature should be reexamined.

 “Would the Existence of a CTC Allow for Nonlocal Signaling?”
-Erkenntnis.
-Online First.
+Erkenntnis 84 (1), 215-234.

 “Do the EPR Correlations Pose a Problem for Causal Decision Theory?”
 A. Koberinski, L. Dunlap, W. Harper.
-Synthese.
-Online First.
+Synthese 196, 3711-3722.

 “The Metaphysics of D-CTCs: On the Underlying Assumptions of Deutsch’s Quantum Solution to the Paradoxes of Time Travel”.
 Studies in the History and Philosophy of Modern Physics, Volume 56.
-(Nov.
-2016)

 “On the Common Structure of the Primitive Ontology Approach and Information-Theoretic Interpretation of Quantum Theory”.
 Topoi vol. 34, issue 2.
-(Oct.
-2015)